My Dark Vanessa by Kate Elizabeth Russell

 You will get upset.

-But as the abuse spreads — like ink in water, like blood blooming through fabric — it stains everything.
+And as the abuse spreads — like blood blooming through fabric — it stains everything.
+It tightens the rope around her throat.
+She is drowning.
+And even when help is offered, she cannot reach for it.

 One by one, everyone erases her.